 We're technical enterprise specialists who focus on helping world-class entrepreneurs solve big problems.
 We'll roll up our sleeves and help you build a category-defining company, providing market expertise and access to our specialized customer and advisor network.

 We've spent years growing enterprise businesses as operators and investors.
 We’ve seen what it takes to build a great company and are conscious of how important it is for you to stay focused to succeed.
 We know what we're looking for and move with speed and conviction when we see it.

 When we invest, we commit to building a company together through thick and thin.
-We'll leverage our network of enterprise IT buyers, including Point72, one of the most connected and innovative firms in finance.
+We’ll leverage our relationships with enterprise IT buyers, including Point72, one of the most innovative firms in finance.
 Our goal is for founders to look back and say that we were the most helpful partner they've ever worked with.

 Led by legendary founder Steven A. Cohen, Point72 Ventures has a top-tier team of investment professionals leading our investment strategies.

 Steven A. Cohen founded S.A.C.
 Capital Advisors in 1992 and converted his investment operations to the Point72 Asset Management family office in 2014.

 Steve previously headed his own trading division at Gruntal & Co. where he managed proprietary capital for 14 years.